AethernetX/BismuthEngine/README.md

 # Bismuth engine

+## Announcement

+Development on Bismuth will be put on hold.
+I think my goal of making a game engine as an individual is too much for me and I would love to go back to it at some point when I think I am ready.
+The main issue was that I was struggling with vulkan and havng minimal experience in game engine dev forced me to learn little and only follow a tutorial step by step.

 ## What is Bismuth engine?
 Bismuth is a game engine designed solely on being primarily used for making my games, but soon will be repurposed to make creating games accessible for users with no programming experience.